 Inform your utility company and insurance providers of the date of your move so they can discontinue your service at your current address.
 You will also have to let them know your new address for them to post you a final bill.

 Don’t forget to take a meter reading before you leave on your moving day, you will need to pass this on to your suppliers for them to send you your final bill.
 Keep a note of the reading for yourself so you can confirm this when you receive your bill.
+If it's easier you can just take a photo on your phone.

 Our Change of Address Checklist lists all the people to inform when moving house and can help you keep track of who you have already given your new details to.